parthsarin/main-site/index.md

 ## 🌎 get in touch

-you can email me at psarin@stanford.edu!
+you can email me at psarin@cs.stanford.edu!